+"Property" means

-"Property" - means immovable property registered in the name of a person, including, in the case of a sectional title scheme, a sectional title unit registered in the name of a person;
+- (a) Immovable property registered in the name of a person, including, in the case of a sectional title scheme, a sectional title unit registered in the name of a person; - (b) A right registered against immovable property in the name of a person, excluding a mortgage bond registered against the property; - (c) A land tenure right registered in the name of a person or granted in terms of legislation; or - (d) Public Service Infrastructure;

-- "Rateable Property" shall mean property on which the Municipality may in terms of Section 2 of the Municipal Property Rates Act 2004, (No 6 of 2004) as amended, levy a rate, but excluding property fully excluded from the levying of rates in terms of Section 17 of that Act. - "Ratepayer" shall mean a person who is liable to the Municipality for the payment of (a) rates on property in the Municipality; (b) any other tax, duty or levy imposed by the Municipality; and/or (c) fees for services provided either by the Municipality or in terms of a service delivery agreement. - "Rates" means a municipal rate on property envisaged in section 229 (1) of the Constitution read with the Local Government: Municipal Property Rates Act No 6 of 2004 as amended, and the Local Government: Municipal Finance Act No 56 of 2003. - "Rebate" in relation to a rate payable on a property, shall mean a discount granted in terms of Section 15 of the Municipal Property Rates Act, 2004 (No 6 of 2004) as amended, on the amount of the rate payable on the property. - "Reduction" in respect of a rate payable on a property, means the lowering of the amount for which the property was valued and the rating of that property at that lower amount. - "Refuse Charges" means service charges in respect of the collection and disposal of refuse. - "Registered Owner" means that person, natural or juristic, in whose name the property is registered in terms of the Deeds Registry Act, no. 47 of 1937. - "Responsible Person" means any person other than the registered owner of an immovable property who is legally responsible for the payment of municipal service charges. - "Residential Property" shall mean a property included in the valuation roll in terms of Section 48(2)(b) of the Municipal Property Rates Act, 2004 as residential. - "Residential Property" means a property with a building designed for, or containing provision for human habitation, together with such outbuildings are ordinarily used therewith: - (a) Is used exclusively for residential purposes without derogating from section 9 of the Act; - (b) Is a unit registered in terms of the sectional Title Act and used exclusively for residential purposes without derogating from section 9 of the Act; - (c) Is owned by a share-block company and used solely for residential purposes; - (d) Is a residence used for residential purposes situated on property used for or related to educational purposes; - (e) Retirement schemes and life right schemes used exclusively for residential purposes And specifically exclude hostels, guest houses and vacant land irrespective of its zoning or intended use. - "Service Charges" means the fees levied by the Municipality in terms of its tariff policy for any municipal services rendered in respect of an immovable property and includes any penalties, interest or surcharges levied or imposed in terms of this policy.
+"Rateable Property" shall mean property on which the Municipality may in terms of Section 2 of the Municipal Property Rates Act 2004, (No 6 of 2004) as amended, levy a rate, but excluding property fully excluded from the levying of rates in terms of Section 17 of that Act.

+"Ratepayer" shall mean a person who is liable to the Municipality for the payment of (a) rates on property in the Municipality; (b) any other tax, duty or levy imposed by the Municipality; and/or (c) fees for services provided either by the Municipality or in terms of a service delivery agreement.

+"Rates" means a municipal rate on property envisaged in section 229 (1) of the Constitution read with the Local Government: Municipal Property Rates Act No 6 of 2004 as amended, and the Local Government: Municipal Finance Act No 56 of 2003.

+"Rebate" in relation to a rate payable on a property, shall mean a discount granted in terms of Section 15 of the Municipal Property Rates Act, 2004 (No 6 of 2004) as amended, on the amount of the rate payable on the property.

+"Reduction" - in respect of a rate payable on a property, means the lowering of the amount for which the property was valued and the rating of that property at that lower amount.

+"Refuse Charges" means service charges in respect of the collection and disposal of refuse.

+"Registered Owner" means that person, natural or juristic, in whose name the property is registered in terms of the Deeds Registry Act, no. 47 of 1937.

+"Responsible Person" means any person other than the registered owner of an immovable property who is legally responsible for the payment of municipal service charges.

+"Residential Property" means a property with a building designed for, or containing provision for human habitation, together with such outbuildings are ordinarily used therewith:

+(a) Is used exclusively for residential purposes without derogating from section 9 of the Municipal Property Rates Act;

+(b) Is a unit registered in terms of the sectional Title Act and used exclusively for residential purposes without derogating from section 9 of the Municipal Property Rates Act;

+(c) Is owned by a share-block company and used solely for residential purposes;

+(d) Is a residence used for residential purposes situated on property used for or related to educational purposes;

+(e) Retirement schemes and life right schemes used exclusively for residential purposes And specifically exclude hostels, guest houses and vacant land irrespective of its zoning or intended use.

+"Service Charges" means the fees levied by the Municipality or Municipal Entity in terms of its tariff policy for any municipal services rendered in respect of an immovable property and includes any penalties, interest or surcharges levied or imposed in terms of this policy.